The Definitive Guide to USPS EDDM

 The Every Door Direct Mail program(EDDM) is a discount postage program offered by the United States Postal Service for businesses.
 The goal of EDDM (not to be confused with EDM, or Electronic Dance Music) was to open up direct mail marketing to businesses looking to reach new customers without a mailing list or mailing permit.

 This article will walk you through the types of businesses that can benefit the most from EDDM.
-It also walks you through EDDM options, the process of setting up an EDDM campaign, tools you can use to help you, time-saving tips, money-saving tips, and tracking and reporting tips and tricks for your campaign.
+It also walks you through EDDM options, the process of setting up an EDDM campaign, tools you can use to help you, time-saving tips, money-saving tips, and tracking and reporting tricks for your campaign.

 Who Should Use EDDM?

 Small business owners tend to benefit the most from using EDDM.
-Their target demographic is not quite as specific, and therefore they can target more broadly.
+Their target demographic is not quite as specific, and therefore they can target large areas more broadly.
 They also tend to benefit the most from the postage discount as their marketing budgets tend to be leaner.

 Industries that see particular success with EDDM include: